 The current Commission membership is as follows:

-Mr. Timothy Berube
+Dr. Timothy Berube

-Timothy Berube was appointed on March 12, 2018 as a permanent, part-time Commission member for a term of four years.
+Dr. Timothy Berube was appointed on March 12, 2018 as a permanent, part-time Commission member for a term of four years.

-A resident of Thunder Bay, ON, Mr. Berube holds an Electronic Technologist diploma from Confederation College, ON; a Bachelor of Engineering (Electrical) from Lakehead University, ON; a Master of Business Administration (International) from the University of South Australia, AU; and a Master of Science (Leadership) from Capella University, Minnesota, U.S.
+A resident of Thunder Bay, ON, Dr. Berube holds an Electronic Technologist diploma from Confederation College, ON; a Bachelor of Engineering (Electrical) from Lakehead University, ON; a Master of Business Administration (International) from the University of South Australia, AU; and a Master of Science (Leadership) from Capella University, Minnesota, U.S.

-Mr. Berube has over 25 years of experience in the areas of global leadership, executive management, governance, business development, operations, sales, marketing, engineering, project management and consulting.
+Dr. Berube has over 25 years of experience in the areas of global leadership, executive management, governance, business development, operations, sales, marketing, engineering, project management and consulting.
 Included in this profile is a 10-year international portfolio resulting in the creation of two multi-million dollar multinational enterprises.

-Mr. Berube's extensive career has been varied.
+Dr. Berube's extensive career has been varied.
 He has held positions with the Canadian Forces Communications Command as Deputy Commanding Officer, Ontario Hydro as a nuclear operator, and with several telecommunications companies in Canada and abroad.
 More recently, he was the founder of Ben Berube Holdings International Inc., an international and domestic consulting firm which provides strategic services to small enterprises.

-Mr. Berube is Métis.
+Dr. Berube is Métis.
 He is a board director with North West Local Health Integration Network.
 As a regional board member of a Crown corporation in Ontario, he is frequently engaged in community stakeholder meetings and events.
 His area of responsibility includes over 20 reserves in northwestern Ontario and includes thousands more Indigenous peoples living off reserve.

 Dr. Sandor Demeter